lawlesscreation/coding-standards/README.md

-# Styleguide
+# Coding standards

-#### My very own styleguide and coding standards.
+#### My very own coding standards.
 Mostly for my own reference and validation.

 I wanted to compile my preferred guidelines and coding standards from sources such as Google and GitHub into a single place in the hope of creating a reference for all the code I write.
 So why not compile it on GitHub!
 I can then easily update it as it evolves.